-Not his typical litany – affray, disinheritance, default, marrying a woman who already had a husband.
-Those weren’t trouble, only inconvenience.
+Not his typical litany – affray, disinheritance, default, marrying a married woman.
+Those were only inconveniences.
+This was trouble.

-The problem was that England and Spain were not at war.
-Elizabeth looked through her fingers at English free-lancers who fought with the Dutch insurgents against Philip’s Catholic rule, but she maintained her official deniability.
-Because of this policy policyless, the prisoners had no military status in the eyes of their captors.
+The problem, paradoxically, was that England and Spain were not at war.
+Elizabeth looked through her fingers at English free-lancers who fought with the Dutch against Spanish rule, but she maintained her official deniability.
+Because of this policy policyless, the prisoners held no military status in the eyes of their captors.
 They could be put to death at any moment as foreign agitators, abettors of rebellion.

 England couldn’t afford to hazard the status quo for these men.
-The threat of war was too great, the realm wasn’t ready.
-Even the captives knew it.
-They were on their own.
+The threat of invasion in the name of religion was too great, the realm wasn’t ready.
+Even the captives knew that their fate was their own.

-At the time of my father’s death in 1562, George was one of the hundred and forty horsemen who escorted me from Hedingham Castle to Cecil House, when I commenced my altered life as a royal ward.
-I was twelve, George was twice that, or thereabout .
-It was an early crossing of our paths, but our true friendship began in 1567.
-I was just turning seventeen, a new student at Gray’s Inn, there to learn the laws of the land that I owned a lot of.
-George was there for the second time, an incomplete stint well behind him.
-He had dropped out for several years amid an extended run of inconvenience, but thereupon chastened (somewhat), he settled down (somewhat) and returned to his studies not long before I arrived.
+After my father died in 1562, George Gascoigne was one of the hundred and forty horsemen who escorted me from Hedingham Castle in Essex to Cecil House in London, where I commenced my altered life as a royal ward.
+I was twelve, GG was twice that, or thereabout .
+It was an early crossing of our paths, but our true friendship began five years later.
+At seventeen I was sent to Gray’s Inn to learn the laws of the land I owned a lot of.
+George was there for the second time, after an extended run of inconvenience had interrupted his earlier studies.
+Chastened (somewhat), he had settled down (somewhat), returning not long before I arrived.

 George was my first artistic friend, someone who shared my passion for poetry, drama, languages, the classics.
 Despite our age difference, we got on like twins.
-Because of it, he became a role model to me at a time in my life when I longed for one.
-Someone who could show me the new world of my adulthood.
+He became my role model at a time in my life when I yearned for one.
+Someone who could show me the way in the new world of my adulthood.
 Someone who knew what my allowance should buy.
 Someone I liked, unlike my guardian.
 Witty, wicked George ticked all the boxes.
-The year before, he had translated Ariosto’s Supposes from Italian into the first English prose comedy, and had it performed for the Inn.
-Though I wasn’t yet enrolled, I’d been able to see it.
+He had the year before translated Ariosto’s Supposes from the Italian, adapting it into the first prose comedy in English, arranging for its performance at the Inn.
+Though I wasn’t yet enrolled, I went to see it.
+It was so new.
 It was brilliant.
-It was new.

-We doled out our time to the Law and lavished the balance on the Muses.
+We doled out time to the Law and lavished the balance on the Muses.
 We hardly slept, as our chandlery bills attested.
 We taught each other what we knew, and learned from each other what we didn’t.
-The days flew by.
-When our familiar paths diverged, our bond held fast.
+The time flew.
+When our stays ended and our paths diverged, our bond held fast.

 Now I must turn the accomplishment of several years into an egg-timer.

 I had inconveniences of my own.
 I was twenty-two, newly married to my bride of fifteen.
 Cecil, now Lord Burghley, was now my father-in-law.
-I was suing my livery to re-enter my estates, the expensive process that would end my royal wardship.
-Over at the Tower, cousin Tom of Norfolk awaited the executioner’s axe for his inability to resist the siren song of the Queen of Scots.
-Amid these stirs I kept my friendship with George safe in my heart, among my chiefest jewels.
+I was suing my livery to re-enter my estates, the ruinously expensive process that would terminate my wardship.
+Over at the Tower, my cousin Tom Howard, Duke of Norfolk awaited the executioner’s axe for his inability to resist the siren song of the Queen of Scots.
+Amid all these stirs I kept my friendship with George safe in my heart, among my chiefest jewels.

-Once it was known that the prisoners were alive, getting to George became my only purpose.
+Once the prisoners were known to be alive, rescuing George became my only concern.
 I’d require cash for passage and horses and guides and bribes, but mortgages were easy to get.
-They would be repaid (so I figured) from Anne’s dowry, still owed me by Burghley after two and a half years. £15,000, well above any amount needed to liberate George and redeem the loans.
-For reasons better explained in a footnote , the money was to be waiting for me, in gold, in Dunkirk.
+They would be repaid, so I figured, from Anne’s dowry, which Burghley still owed me after two and a half years.
+Fifteen thousand pounds, well above any amount needed to liberate George and redeem the loans.
+For reasons best explained in a footnote , the money was supposed to be waiting for me, in gold, in Dunkirk.

-My wife objected, weeping.
+My wife objected, wailing.
 Her father objected, railing.
-Her Majesty objected, forbidding.
+Her Majesty objected, assailing.
 To all I was obdurate who were obdurate to my friend.
 I was the only man in Christendom who could deliver George Gascoigne.
-He would not die because I chose not to.
+He would not perish because I chose not to bother.

-On the 2nd of July I was heading for Calais.
+On the second of July I crossed to Calais, prevailing.